Vantiq/vantiq-python-sdk/docs/api.md

             data = await reader.read(100)  # Read our data 100 bytes at a time
             if len(data) == 0:
                 break
             # Do something with the data
                 ...
 ```

 ### Vantiq.upload() (async)
 Upload a file (or in-memory data), creating a object to hold that data.

-This allows the upload of a file to create a document, inage, video, or tensorflow model.
+This allows the upload of a file to create a document, image, video, or tensorflow model.

 #### Parameters